COVID-19 – Workplace Screening FAQ

 As per provincial regulation, every workplace must actively screen every worker/employee at the beginning of their day or shift before they enter the workplace.
 This screening tool does not apply to health care settings (including long-term care homes), and some non-health care workplaces (e.g., retirement homes, other congregate living settings, schools and schools and child care) where existing screening requirements and tools are already in place.
 Screening is not required for emergency services or other first responders entering a workplace for emergency purposes.

-As a minimum, workplaces must use the Ontario COVID-19 Worker and Employee Screening Tool.
+As a minimum, workplaces must use the questions found in the Ontario COVID-19 Worker and Employee Screening Tool.

 The optimal practice for active screening is to have a person assigned to ask the designated screening questions.
 Workplaces that implement this practice on-site should ensure that the screener is behind a physical barrier (e.g., plexiglass) to protect from droplet and contact spread or stand at least 2 metres (6 feet) away from an individual.
 Alcohol-based hand rub, tissue, and a lined no-touch waste basket or bin should also be available at each entrance.
 If your workplace uses a self-directed screening tool, staff must complete an attestation documenting completion.

-No. You are not required to keep a record of each individual answer, but should keep a record of which staff passed the screening and attended work.
-It is recommended that you keep this documentation for a minimum of 30 days.
+No. You are not required to keep a record of each individual answer, but must keep a record of which staff passed the screening and attended workKeep this documentation for a minimum of 30 days.
 Peterborough Public Health would only request this information in the event of a positive COVID-19 case at your workplace and contact tracing is required.
 It is important to note that any symptom-related answers recorded along with the staff members name, or any other identifying information would constitute personal health information and would need to comply with the Personal Health Information Protection Act (PHIPA).

 Yes.
 Essential workers that live in another region of Ontario are still permitted to attend work, however work from home arrangements, if feasible, are strongly recommended at this time.

 If a person was in contact with others while infectious, Peterborough Public Health will determine whether there was any increased risk of exposure to others.
 If there is risk of exposure to others, a Public Health Nurse from Peterborough Public Health will follow-up with these individuals and advise them of their next steps.
-To be considered a “close contact’ of someone who is positive for COVID-19, an individual would need to be less than 2 metres away in the same room, workspace, or area for more than 15 minutes with a confirmed case of COVID-19, starting from 48 hours before the person began having symptoms or 48 hours before the test day for people who did not have symptoms.
 If the concerned individual has not been contacted by Peterborough Public Health, but feel they meet the “close contact” definition, encourage them to call and speak with a Public Health Nurse at 705-743-1000.

 At this time, temperature taking is not a screening practice recommended by Peterborough Public Health.
 Some workplaces may have a higher authority advising to implement temperature taking (some regulatory bodies require this), but this is not a practice required by Peterborough Public Health.
 It is important to note that any temperature screening that records this information is a collection of personal health information and would need to comply with the Personal Health Information Protection Act (PHIPA).